cmake-basis/BASIS/README.md

 not require the complete functionality.
 The [CMake BASIS Modules](https://github.com/cmake-basis/modules) repository is about 2MB in size when including all revisions.
 A shallow clone with `--depth=1` is less than 1MB.
-The [CMake BASIS Find](https://github.com/cmake-basis/find) modules for use by the `find_package` command are hosted in another GitHub repository.
+The [CMake BASIS Find Modules](https://github.com/cmake-basis/find-modules) for use by the `find_package` command are hosted in another GitHub repository.
-Developers may copy only those Find modules needed by their project or install the complete set of modules as part of [CMake BASIS](https://github.com/cmake-basis/basis).
+Developers may copy only those Find modules needed by their project or install the complete set of modules as part of [CMake BASIS](https://github.com/cmake-basis/BASIS).
 The shared CMake modules repositories are integrated into the main project with the [git subtree add](https://makingsoftware.wordpress.com/2013/02/16/using-git-subtrees-for-repository-separation/) command.
 Changes of the CMake modules are first pushed to the main repository and